Sorry, you need to enable JavaScript to visit this website.

 6. Education and Training

-Last update: 2 April 2024
+Last update: 6 April 2025

-In Hungary there are two main challenges to young people's participation in education and training which are related to the European Council Resolution, adopted by the Education Council of the European Union in 2021, and sets new targets to be achieved in education and training by 2030:
+In Hungary there are two main challenges to young people's participation in education and training which are related to the European Council Resolution, adopted by the Education Council of the European Union in 2021, which sets new targets to be achieved in education and training by 2030:

 • reduce the rate of school and training dropouts to below 9%, and